Naphysat/Mexican-Restaurant-Ratings-Analysis/README.md

 	Restaurants csv: The table contains cuisines offered by each restaurant.

-Note: The file with 'jpg' is an image of my dashboard for this project.

 Relationships were created among these datasets using primary and foreign keys for proper analysis.